|Position:||Assistant Coach - Outside LBs/Special Teams|

 |Alma Mater:||Northern Michigan|

 At UCF, Dewitt helped Frost and defensive coordinator Erik Chinander turn around the Knight defense.
 The UCF staff inherited a unit that ranked among the nation’s bottom 10 defenses in both scoring and total defense in 2015.
 But in just two seasons, Dewitt helped the Knights improve their scoring defense ranking by 65 spots, as UCF went from allowing 37.7 points per game in 2015 to 25.3 points per game in 2017.
 Dewitt’s linebackers also played a role in Central Florida ranking third nationally with 58 combined takeaways in the 2016 and 2017 seasons.
+The play of Dewitt's linebackers helped Nebraska nearly double its sack total from the 2017 season and record the program's most turnovers (20) in four seasons.

 In Dewitt’s first season at UCF in 2016, his linebacking corps played a lead role in the Knights ranking in the top 10 nationally in four defensive categories and in the top 25 in nine categories.
 UCF ranked second nationally in red zone defense, sixth in third-down defense, ninth in tackles for loss, 17th in sacks, 18th in turnovers forced and 24th in fumbles recovered.
 The defense was the key to Central Florida leading the nation with a six-win improvement from the 2015 to 2016 season.
 Griffin was named the 2016 American Athletic Conference Defensive Player of the Year after ranking ninth nationally in tackles for loss (20.0) and 11th in sacks (11.5).

-Dewitt also made an impact as the Knights’ special teams coordinator.
+Dewitt also made an impact as special teams coordinator.
 UCF ranked fourth nationally in kickoff returns in 2017 and sixth in punt returns.
-Individually, Mike Hughes ranked third nationally in kickoff returns and was fourth in the country with two kickoff return touchdowns.
+Individually, Mike Hughes ranked third nationally in kickoff returns and was fourth with two kickoff return touchdowns.
 Punter Mac Loudermilk pinned the opponent inside the 20-yard line in 45 percent of his punts the past two seasons, while kicker Matthew Wright connected on 17 field goals in 2016 and was named to the 2017 Lou Groza Award watch list.

 Before joining Frost’s staff in Orlando, Dewitt was the special teams coordinator and linebackers coach at Army West Point in 2014 and 2015.
 As special teams coordinator, Dewitt helped the Black Knights combine for seven blocked kicks in his two seasons.
 Dewitt spent the 2012 and 2013 seasons at Florida Atlantic, where he coached the linebackers and served as the interim defensive coordinator midway through the 2013 season.
 The Owls ranked 11th nationally in total defense that season and were second in pass defense and eighth in fewest first downs allowed.
 FAU also set a school record with 32 sacks in 2013 and cornerback D’Joun Smith was second nationally in passes defended and third in interceptions.